Examine a suspended program

 Use this feature to get additional information about the current state of the program and test various scenarios all within the same debugging session.
 This saves a lot of time by reducing the number of sessions you have to run.

-If you want to start with some expression or a variable, which is currently in front of you (for example, in the editor or on the Variables tab), select it.
+If you want to start with some expression or a variable, which is currently in front of you (for example, in the editor or on the Variables pane), select it.

 In the Evaluate dialog, modify the selected expression or enter a new one in the Expression field.
-If you are going to evaluate a code fragment, click Expand Shift+Enter.
+Click Expand Shift+Enter to modify a multiline code fragment.

 Click Evaluate (Ctrl+Enter for multiline mode).
 The expression result appears in the Result field.